venkatdas/Interview_preparation/react/All-React-Hooks/06-useReducer.md

 ## useReducer

+**"Sure! useReducer is a hook in React that's used for managing complex state logic in components.
+It's especially useful when you have multiple sub-values or when the next state depends on the previous one.
+Instead of using useState, which might get cumbersome with complex state, useReducer allows you to handle it more cleanly by defining a reducer function.
+This function takes the current state and an action as arguments and returns the new state.
+You then dispatch actions to this reducer to update the state.
+It's similar to how Redux works but it's built into React and used locally within a component."**

 - The useReducer hook in React is a powerful alternative to useState for managing complex state logic in functional components.
 - It's especially useful when the next state depends on the previous one or when the state logic is complex.